Helping incapacitated adults or elderly persons who can no longer manage their finances

 Guardians/conservators are appointed by the Washington State Superior Court.
 Once a petition is filed, the person alleged to be incapacitated must be served with a notice within five days.
 A guardian ad litem (GAL) will be appointed to determine both the need for a guardian of the estate and whether the proposed guardian is appropriate.
 The GAL makes recommendations based on their investigation.
 The GAL’s report may recommend dismissal of the petition or the appointment of a limited or plenary guardianship.

 If appointment is approved, the guardian/conservator must file an oath to follow procedures and duties as laid out by the court.
 The courts also have the authority to modify or terminate guardianship.

-To learn more about conservatorship and whether it is the best option for your family member or loved one, contact us online or call our office at (509) 994-1599 to schedule a consultation with Spokane conservator and guardianship attorney Katharine Tate.
+To learn more about conservatorship and whether it is the best option for your family member or loved one, contact us online using our message feature or call our office at (509) 994-1599 to schedule a consultation with Spokane conservator and guardianship attorney Katharine Tate.
 Each situation is unique, and we can discuss whether this is in the best interest of the incapacitated person or whether there may be a viable alternative.
 We serve clients throughout Spokane County and surrounding areas.